Leosce/ImageFoodClassifier/README.md

 ## License
 This project is licensed under the MIT License.

-## Acknowledgements
+## Acknowledgments
-- The dataset used in this project is provided by **Adel Mukashova** on kaggle at: https://www.kaggle.com/datasets/adelmm/food-classification
+- The dataset used in this project is provided by **Adel Mukashova** on Kaggle.
+You can find it here: [Food Classification Dataset](https://www.kaggle.com/datasets/adelmm/food-classification).
+This dataset is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).